s-KaiNet/spfx-fast-serve/README.md

 Also

-- supports local and hosted workbench
+- supports local and hosted workbench, MS Teams host
 - live reloading (for hosted workbench as well)
 - debugging from VSCode with Chrome Debugger extension
 - doesn't mess up your default SPFx build.
 If you have troubles, simply switch back to regular `gulp serve`